Configuration

 Default Model

-SciAgent uses Claude Opus as the default.
+SciAgent uses Claude Sonnet as the default.
 Change it with --model:

 sciagent --model openai/gpt-4.1 "Summarize README.md"